Harmonicorps/betaleaf.github.com/_posts/2016-07-31-MapleMods-Updater.md

 Mods out of date?
 Contact me using the social links above.

+As with all my mods, they are safe and undetectable.

 ---

   - [<i class="fa fa-download"></i> Download MapleMods Patcher](https://github.com/BetaLeaf/betaleaf.github.com/releases/download/3/MapleMods.Install.exe) - This will patch your game with the above mods.